 Understanding the Colored Gemstone Business

 Most retail jewelers sell both diamonds and colored gemstones.
-It looks more or less like the same business -- small valuable minerals mounted in expensive metal.
+It looks more or less like the same business - small valuable minerals mounted in expensive metal.
 But if you understand the supply side of the business, you see that these businesses are very different indeed.

 From the consumer point of view, that makes it difficult to find a good bargain on a diamond.
 From the retailer's point of view, it makes it difficult to achieve differentiation in the market and find a profitable business model.

 The colored gemstone business is completely different.
 Colored stones, unlike diamonds, are mostly mined by independent, small-scale miners, working in remote locations in far away places such as Sri Lanka, Madagascar, Tanzania, Kenya, Pakistan, Burma, Afghanistan, Columbia and Bolivia.
-Mining is carried out with pick and shovel, and only rarely with heavy equipment.
+Mining is carried out with picks and shovels, and only rarely with heavy equipment.
 Loose colored gems reach the market in various ways, many of them involving relatively small deals between independent businessmen.